dnsimple/dnsimple-support/content/articles/url-record.markdown

 ---
 title: What is a URL record?
-excerpt: What is an URL record and how to create URL records with DNSimple.
+excerpt: What is an URL record and how to add an URL record in DNSimple.
 categories:
 - DNS
 ---

-# What is a URL record?
+# URL records?

 ### Table of Contents {#toc}